boxblinkracer/phpunuhi/README.md

 # force the translation of "en".
 This will translate everything, not only empty values
 php vendor/bin/phpunuhi translate ...  --force=en

+# define what locale will be used as source for the translation.
+# If not defined, any locale with an existing value will be used.
+php vendor/bin/phpunuhi translate ...  --source=en
 ```

 > For more options and arguments of the formats please see the appendix below!